 The preparation of financial statements in accordance with CAS requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of financial statements and the reported amounts of revenues and expenses during the reporting period.
 Although these estimates are based on management's best knowledge of current event and actions, actual results ultimately may differ from those estimates.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in note 3.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3 to the financial statements.

-2.2 Change in Accounting Framework
+2.2 Change in accounting framework

-On 28 August 2009, the National Accounting Council of the Ministry of Economy and Finance announced the adoption of Cambodian International Financial Reporting Standards (CIFRS) which are based on all standards published by International Accounting Standard Board (IASB) including other interpretation and amendment that may occur in any circumstances to each standard by adding "Cambodian".
-Public accountable entities shall prepare their financial statements in accordance with CIFRS for accounting period beginning on or after 1 January 2012.
+On 28 August 2009, the National Accounting Council of the Ministry of Economy and Finance ("the National Accounting Council") announced the adoption of Cambodian International Financial Reporting Standards ("CIFRS") which are based on all standards published by the International Accounting Standard Board ("IASB"), including the related interpretations and amendments.
+Public accountable entities are required to prepare their financial statements in accordance with CIFRS for accounting period beginning on or after 1 January 2012.

-The National Accounting Council of the Ministry of Economy and Finance through Circular No. 086 MoEF.
-NAC dated 30 July 2012 approves Banking and financial institutions to delay adoption of CIFRS until the periods beginning on or after 1 January 2016.
+Circular 058 MoEF.NAC dated 24 March 2016 issued by the National Accounting Council of the Ministry of Economy and Finance allowed banks and financial institutions to delay adoption of CIFRS until periods beginning on or after 1 January 2019.

-The first financial statement of the bank which will be prepared under CIFRS is the year ending 31 December 2016.
 CAS, the current accounting standard used, is different to CIFRS in many areas.
-Hence, the adoption of CIFRS may have significant impact on the financial statements of the Bank.
+Hence, the adoption of CIFRS will have some impacts on the financial statements of the Bank.

-2.3 Foreign Currency Transactions
+2.3 Foreign currency transactions

-i) Functional and Presentation Currency
+i) Functional and presentation currency